EatPrayCode/club-members/README.md

 ## About the application

 This application is a demo, created as a portfolio project to demonstrate to employers how I design and code.
-I am providing it as open source so anyone can use all or portions of the code, but I actually expect to act more as a learning tool.
+I am providing it as open source so anyone can use all or portions of the code, but I actually expect it to act more as a learning tool.
+For instance, I had a terrible time getting ngx-datatable to refresh when a row was added or deleted.
+You'll find a way to make that work in here.
 This application demonstrates the use of several technologies and techniques such as:
+* Angular Material styling
+* Bootstrap ngx-datatable with sorting and pagination
+* Material dialogs managed by a service
+* A reactive form using Material elements
+* Flex-Layout (still learning this so it's not perfect)
+* Json-server for creating REST services.